marinvar/stephanelefevre_7_28092020/README.md

 EMAIL_PASS is a strong passphrase different than above one to encode bidirectionnaly the email
 PSEUDO_PASS is a strong passphrase different than above ones to encode bidirectionnaly the pseudo
 PERSIST_TIME is the time of the token validity for authentication, expressed in seconds or a string describing a time span (i.e. 60 or '24h'or '7d' or '7 days')
-Then run npm install
-run npm start
+- run `npm install`
+- run `npm start`
+> app is served on localhost:8080

+2. For frontend,
-For frontend, go to frontend directory
+- go to frontend directory
-run npm install
+- run `npm install`
-run npm run serve
+- run `npm run serve`
-server is watching on port number 3000 if available
+> server is watching on port number 3000 if available

-A complete check of html5 and WCAG rules can be done easily, as HTML-validate is installed as a dependency
+3. A complete check of html5 and WCAG rules can be done easily, as HTML-validate is installed as a dependency
-to make checkup, on command line in frontend directory, use vue/cli by typing :
+- to make checkup, on command line in frontend directory, use vue/cli by typing :
-npm run html validate
+`npm run html validate`

 Enjoy playing with your social network !!!